 - 2021-09-22: Looks like the low wind period lasted 35 consecutive days in the end.
 Energy system models may need a tweak.
 I know some consider only 5 days.
 It was 19 days in April when it was the extended heating season which along with nukes of line, IFA1 down due to fire, and very high wholesale gas prices: Energy firms' collapse hits 1.5 million customers.
 Also, our kids's school is in amber, and New Scientist reports Record cases in school children in England (see coronalog).

 - 2021-09-15: doubled grid-coupled storage.

-- 2021-09-13: I'm generally in favour of utility metering, but I've been discouraging our retailers from going full smart meter on us even though I'd like the data, as our house is due to be torn down soon and we're low/careful users.
+- 2021-09-13: I'm generally in favour of utility metering, but I have been discouraging our retailers from going full smart meter on us even though I'd like the data, as our house is due to be torn down soon and we're low/careful users.
 Thames Water is out fitting new water meters in the street at the moment, which seems to me a waste of resources.
-But in any case apparently we've fallen off the end of their list as at the very awkward end of the wet piece of string...
+But in any case apparently we have fallen off the end of their list as at the very awkward end of the wet piece of string...

 - 2021-09-03: replaced off-grid battery storage as the old one was very old and flagging; new one is 220Ah (12V).

 - 2021-09-01: recorded some ambient brewery noise this morning.